 Vertical pulling should be part of any well-balanced training routine.
 If you’re performing a push or a press, you must balance it with a horizontal or vertical pull.
 By balancing out these movements you’ll maintain and/or improve your shoulder health and avoid muscle imbalances and injury.

 But what if you can’t do pull-ups yet?

 Don’t worry, you’re actually in good company.
 Many people who have recently begun training, and even some experienced trainees, can’t yet perform a pull-up.
-That doesn’t give you an excuse to forego the vertical pull.
-After all, you need to balance your movements.
+That doesn’t give you an excuse to skip the vertical pull, though.
+After all, you need to have variety in your movements.

 The answer: the dead man’s crawl.

 Today, I’ll be teaching you this exercise, which also sometimes goes by the name of “mat cleaners.”
 It’s a bodyweight movement that requires zero equipment and helps you develop vertical pulling strength and mobility.
 It’s a great introduction to vertical pulling for those who can’t perform a chin up or pull up, but it can also be used by trainees who can already perform chin-ups and pull-ups and just don’t have a bar handy.

 The dead man’s crawl is a unique vertical pulling exercise and core strengthening technique.
 I first learned this crawl during my childhood when I began my training in the martial arts.
 It was used often during calisthenics-based workouts with the intention of improving our conditioning and balancing our pushing exercises.